 The actual amount of pension benefit is determined based on the employment and self-employment income reported on your tax return between the ages of 18 to 65.
 You can request a statement of your entitlement directly from the CPP office.
 You can elect to take CPP as early as age 60, but your pension, however, will be reduced by 7.2% per year.
 For example, if you elect to take your pension at age 60, you will receive 64% of the amount you are otherwise entitled to for the rest of your life.
 [Application Form]

-Starting in 2012, CPP contributions will be required on employment income until age 65.
+CPP contributions are required on employment income until age 65.
 You may opt-out at age 65 [Form].

 Canadian Retirement Income Calculator (OAS & CPP)

 To determine the benefit of future CPP contributions, call Service Canada at 1.800.277.9914.